This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Even with rates of return on cash near zero it is important to maintain cash in your investment portfolio.
 Having cash is crucial when buying opportunity comes along.
 And buying opportunities will come along.
 You just have to be patient.
 A Stock Market ‘Correction’ is defined as a pullback of at least 10%.
-As of January 2015, the last time the Dow Jones Industrial Average (“Dow”) had a decline of 10% was in October 2011.
+As of January 2020, the last time the Dow Jones Industrial Average (“Dow”) had a decline of 10% was in the fourth quarter 2019.
 (2)

 Short-term interest rates won’t stay near zero forever.
 The Federal Reserve (“Fed”) has made indications it will raise rates when it is deemed appropriate.
 When will this be?
 Who knows.

 How much cash that is allocated in your investment portfolio needs to be taken within the context of your overall asset allocation.